 Austin air allergy machine is very well made, built of quality material.
 It is powerful.
 It has great purification, 360° air intake, casters for easy move, color choice, very little maintenance, long filters life.
 Removes dust, pollen, tobacco smoke, chemical vapors, gasses, viruses, bacteria, and more.

 Austin Air Healthmate Plus is very powerful, moves 400CFM air.
 Covers large area - around 1500 square feet.
 It has 15 lbs. of activated carbon.
 Purifies almost everything, 5 years warranty.
-The HealthMate Plus absorbs and carries formaldehyde odors along with symptom-triggering allergens and other airborne odors.
+This device absorbs and conveys formaldehyde odors together with symptom-triggering contaminants and other airborne odors.

 The Germ Guardian AC4825 3 in 1 True HEPA air purifier with UV Sanitizer and odor reduction is not only the number one best seller but also quietest bedroom air purifier.
 This air purifier is one of the best in the price range under $100.
 The Germ Guardian AC4825 Air Cleaner is ideal for small to medium spaces and has a recommended room size of 155 square feet (14m2).